-It excellent integration with many of the services we’ve mentioned, so you can be instantly notified when there’s a change in your funds, for example, or someone responds to a call to action during an email marketing campaign.
+Another bonus: Slack offers excellent integration with many of the services we’ve mentioned, so you can be instantly notified when there’s a change in your funds, for example, or someone responds to a call to action during an email marketing campaign.

-Regardless which category you fall into, you definitely give Wunderlist a try if you hope to boost your productivity.
+Regardless of which category you fall into, you definitely give Wunderlist a try if you hope to boost your productivity.

 This free tool assists you with ticking all the boxes on time.